Company History

 1952

-A little-known, historic partnership with Sony begins.
-Co-founder Masaru Ibuka visits the United States to inspect a changing technology landscape after the arrival of the transistor.
+A little-known partnership with Sony begins.
+Co-founder Masaru Ibuka visits the US to explore a changing tech landscape after the transistor’s invention.
 Ibuka, still skeptical of its practical use, takes a leap by meeting with Western Electric to discuss R&D possibilities.
-By securing the transistor’s newly released patent rights for Sony, he helped make Japan the electronics giant it is today.
+He secured patent rights for Sony, helping Japan become the electronics giant it is today.

 1959.jpg